Skip to main content Skip to chat

 • If you get a call from someone claiming to be from your bank, call back using the number on the back of your card.

-• Stay educated on the latest scams because they're getting more and more sophisticated.
+• Stay informed on the latest scams because they're getting more and more sophisticated.

 How identity theft happens — and how to keep your accounts safe

-With fraud losses and identity theft in Canada at an all-time high and internet scammers arming themselves with an increasingly sophisticated array of tricks and techniques, Canadians need to be vigilant and avoid becoming fraud victims.
+With losses due to identity theft in Canada at an all-time high and internet scammers arming themselves with an increasingly sophisticated array of tricks and techniques, Canadians need to be vigilant and avoid becoming fraud victims.

-What is the best way to safeguard yourself against this rising identity theft?
-Stay informed.
+What is the best way to stay ahead of scammers?
+Keep informed.

-“Client education is really the most important thing,” said Rachel Topalov, Tangerine’s Director of Fraud Strategy and Governance.
+“Client education is really the most important thing,” said Josh Shivaram, Tangerine’s Senior Manager of Fraud Governance and Operations.
 “If you have an awareness of the scams that exist, you will be in a far stronger position than someone who doesn’t know.”

-With that in mind, here are a few of the most common methods identity thieves use to pry your personal information and access your accounts.
+With that in mind, here are a few of the most common methods fraudsters use to pry your personal information and access your accounts, plus tips for staying ahead of them.

 Social media